peihaowang/AngryBirds-Processing/README.md

  After finishing dowloading, open the project with Processing 3, and then simply click the "Run" button to start the game.

- *AngryBirds-Processing* is only released as an open-source project.
+ *AngryBirds-Processing* is only released with source code.

  ## Acknowledgement